Market Areas in General Equilibrium: The Economic Model

+We now lay out the economic model.
+To make the exposition more concrete, we refer to $x \in X$ as rural locations, and to $s \in S$ as urban locations or cities.
+An admissible distance function $d_s(x)$ represents the distance between each rural location $x \in X$ to each city $s\in S$.

-Agents, either farmers or urban workers, consume two goods: an agricultural good (e.g., wheat) that is produced in the countryside, and a manufacturing good (e.g., clothing) that is produced in cities.
-In the rest of the paper, we index goods with lower-case letters ($a$ for agricultural output and $m$ for manufacturing output), and agents with upper-case letters ($A$ for farmers and $M$ for urban workers).
-Farmers ship their produce to one urban market, where they also purchase manufacturing goods.
-For simplicity, we assume that consumption takes place in cities\footnote{As a consequence, while farmer's income depends on distance to the city, relative consumption prices don't.
-As will be clear in section \ref{sec: farmerchoice}, this property yields an additively-weighted Voronoi tessellation when the utility function has the CES form. }.
+Agents, either farmers or urban workers, consume two goods: an agricultural good that is produced in the countryside, and a manufacturing good that is produced in cities.
+In the rest of the paper, we index goods with lowercase letters ($a$ for agricultural output and $m$ for manufacturing output), and agents with uppercase letters ($A$ for farmers and $M$ for urban workers).
+Farmers ship their produce to an urban market, where consumption activities also take place.\footnote{With mobile labor, all our results hold up under the alternative assumption that consumption takes place at the production location.
+We discuss the robustness of our results for the case with immobile labor in Appendix \ref{app:homeconsumption}.
+Finally, because manufacturing goods are freely traded, where they are consumed is immaterial.}

-Agricultural output per capita is given by a function $y^a: X \to \R_+$, assumed to be continuous and bounded from above and below:
+Agricultural output per capita is given by a function $y^a\colon X \to \R_+$, assumed to be continuous and bounded from above and below:

-Manufacturing output in city $s_i \in S$ is denoted by $y^m_i$, with $y^m_i > 0$ for $i = 1,...,n$.
+Manufacturing output in city $s_i \in S$ is denoted by $y_i^m$, with $y_i^m > 0$ for $i = 1,...,n$.

-In this paper, we take the distribution of population over space and between sectors as given\footnote{Note that, given the absence of population mobility, output per capita $y^a(x), x \in X$, and $y^m_i, i = 1 \dots n$, could be made dependant on local population, or even on the full spatial distibution of population, without loss of generality.}.
-Thus, we are given a function: $L^A: X \to \R_+$ that is assumed to be continuous, while the urban population in city $s_i \in S$ is denoted by $L^m_i$, for $ i = 1,...,n $.
+We carry out our analysis under two alternative hypotheses concerning the mobility of workers: first, we consider a case where the population distribution across locations and sectors is fixed; second, we consider a case where individuals are freely mobile, so that the population distribution is determined via welfare-equalization conditions.
+In both cases, the rural population will be a function $L^A\colon X \to \R_+$ that is assumed to be continuous, positive, and bounded from below by a positive constant, while the urban population in city $s_i \in S$ will be denoted by $L^M_i>0$, for $ i = 1,...,n $.

 Finally, farm goods are costly to transport.
-Each time a farmer ships his goods from a rural location $x \in X$ to a city $s \in S$, a share $\Delta(x,s)$ melts in transit - that is, shipping costs take the iceberg form.
+Each time a farmer ships his goods from a rural location $x \in X$ to a city $s \in S$, a share $\Delta(x,s)$ melts in transit---that is, shipping costs take the iceberg form.
 We also assume that shipping costs are an exponential function of distance:

 In contrast, manufacturing goods are traded between cities at no cost.